parcel-bundler/website/src/languages/svg.md

 {% endsamplefile %}
 {% endsample %}

+SVG to JSX can be configured in a `.svgrrc` file, following the options documented by [SVGR](https://react-svgr.com/docs/configuration-files/).

+{% note %}

+**Note**: Some options such as custom templates are not supported by `@parcel/transformer-svg-jsx`.
+If these are needed, use `@parcel/transformer-svg-react` instead, which uses SVGR instead of Parcel's Rust-based replacement.

+{% endnote %}

 ## Production

 In production mode, Parcel includes optimizations to reduce the file size of your code.
 See [Production](/features/production/) for more details about how this works.

 ### Minification

 In production mode, Parcel automatically minifies your code to reduce the file sizes of your bundles.
-By default, Parcel uses [SVGO](https://github.com/svg/svgo) to perform SVG minification.

-To configure SVGO, you can create a `svgo.config.json` file in your project root directory.
+By default, Parcel uses [oxvg](https://github.com/noahbald/oxvg) to perform SVG minification, which is compatible with [SVGO](https://github.com/svg/svgo).
+To configure it, create a `svgo.config.json` file in your project root directory.
 To see all the available configuration options for SVGO, see the [official documentation](https://github.com/svg/svgo#configuration).

 {% sample %}
 {% samplefile "svgo.config.json" %}